apache/cordova-docs/docs/en/edge/cordova/camera/parameter/CameraPopoverOptions.md

 CameraPopoverOptions
 ====================

-Parameters only used by iOS to specify the anchor element location and arrow direction of popover used on iPad when selecting images from the library or album.
+iOS-only parameters that specify the anchor element location and arrow direction of the popover when selecting images from an iPad's library or album.

     { x : 0,
       y :  32,